 I always assumed that this was it.
 Other than people involved in breakthroughs in medicine, or people involved in philanthropic work, I'd never get to meet someone more accomplished than the likes of those that I've already listed out.
 And then one cold December afternoon, eight months ago now, I found myself stepping into a quiet coffee shop at a Zurich hotel.
 It had been a long drive from Berlin, and I was exhausted.
 And nervous.
 Nervous enough to go over my interview questions repeatedly as I waited for Charles Moss Duke Jr. to arrive.
 If you do know who he is, you'll understand why I was feeling rather jittery.

 India launched the Chandrayaan-2, the country's second lunar mission, on 22nd July 2019

-It's this ability to choose our own path, coupled with imagination, and healthy does of conviction, that has led to every human accomplishment that exists.
+It's this ability to choose one's own path, coupled with imagination, and a healthy dose of conviction, that has led to every human accomplishment that exists.
 It's how the first man landed on the moon.
 It's how the first car was built.
-And it's how the first automobile race was thought up and held on the 22nd of July, 1894, which as I am typing this out, occurred exactly 125 years ago, to the very day.
+And it's how the first automobile race was thought up and held on the 22nd of July, 1894, which, as I am typing this out, occurred exactly 125 years ago, to the very day.

 - NewsImage gallery: 2020 BMW X5 M Competition

 - NewsBSVI Honda Unicorn launched priced at Rs 93,593